University-of-Adelaide-Bx-Masters/BIOINF-3010-7150/Practicals/BLAST_practical/BLAST_practical_v2.md

 #### 2.4 Alignment of your human repeat sub-sequence to the human genome

 This may take a while to run, so be patient.
-Use as many threads as you can get away with for this in order to make it run as fast as possible.
 Remember to activate the `blast` environment with conda first.

 ```bash
 conda activate blast